lrspeiser/Wordy/README.md

 ## Purpose

-Wordy is a web application that automatically generates playable 4x4 themed crossword puzzles.
-It leverages the power of OpenAI's GPT-4.1 language model to create unique, educational clues and thematic titles for each puzzle, offering a fresh experience every time.
-Generated puzzles are saved, allowing users to revisit and play them later.
+Wordy is a web application that automatically generates playable themed crossword puzzles.
+Grid size is configurable from 3×3 up to 7×7 via a query parameter.
+The backend leverages OpenAI's GPT-4.1 language model to create unique, educational clues and thematic titles for each puzzle, offering a fresh experience every time.
+Generated puzzles are saved so users can revisit and play them later.

 ## Features

-*   **Automatic Grid Generation:** Creates solvable 4x4 crossword grids using a backtracking algorithm and a provided word list (`words.txt`).
+*   **Automatic Grid Generation:** Creates solvable crossword grids using a backtracking algorithm and provided word lists.
+Sizes from 3×3 to 7×7 are supported.
 *   **Thematic Puzzles:** Generates a theme based on the first word and clue of the puzzle, then attempts to subtly relate subsequent clues to that theme.
 *   **AI Clue Generation:** Uses OpenAI's GPT-4.1 API to generate educational clues for the words in the grid.
 *   **AI Title Generation:** Uses OpenAI's GPT-4.1 API to generate a thematic title based on the first word/clue pair.